Upshur County Court Records

 - Death certificates: $21.00

-In-person requests are accepted at the County Clerk’s office.
-Mail requests should be sent to P.O.
-Box 730, Gilmer, TX 75644, with payment by cashier’s check or money order (personal checks are not accepted).
-The County Clerk also provides an online portal to search birth and death record indexes, though copies must be obtained through formal request.
+In-person requests are accepted at the County Clerk's office.
+Mail requests go to P.O.
+Box 730, Gilmer, TX 75644, with payment by cashier's check or money order — personal checks are not accepted.
+The County Clerk also provides an online portal to search birth and death record indexes, though you'll need to submit a formal request to obtain actual copies.

 Alternatively, Texas birth and death certificate applications can be submitted to the DSHS Vital Statistics Unit at the Austin address listed above.